Engineering the coupling between Majorana bound states: introduction

 \section{introduction}

-Topological quantum computation\cite{kitaev03,nayak08} is immune to certain types of noise.
-It has attracted much attention since it was proposed and becomes active again in recent years due to the progress in experiments.
-The gates used for quantum computation can be conducted by creating quasi-particles, braiding them and measuring their states.
-Two well-known types of quasi-particles are Fibonacci anyons and Ising anyons (Majorana bound states).
-The former are capable of offering universal topological quantum computation, while the latter can not form an universal set of gates by braiding operation only.
-So the non-topologically protected gates have to be introduced in the computation.
-This type of gate always requires coupling between Majorana bound states (CMBS).
-Although there is great progress in theories \cite{read00,ivanov01,fu08,hasan10,sau2010,qi11,alicea12,beenakker13} and experiments \cite{das2012,mourik12,deng12,rokhinoson12,perge14,lee14}, the question how to couple two MBSs is barely explored.
+Topological quantum computation \cite{kitaev03,nayak08}, immune to certain types of noise, has attracted much attention since it was proposed and becomes active again in recent years due to the enormous progress in experiments.
+The gates used in topological quantum computation is often conducted by creating quasi-particles, braiding them, and measuring their states.
+For quasi-particles, two well-known types are Fibonacci anyons and Ising anyons [Majorana bound states (MBSs)].
+The former are capable of offering universal topological quantum computation, while the latter can not form an universal set of gates by only braiding operations.
+So non-topologically protected gates have to be introduced in the MBSs-based computation, which always requires coupling between Majorana bound states (CMBS).
+Although it makes some breakthrough to pursue MBSs in theories \cite{read00,ivanov01,fu08,hasan10,sau2010,qi11,alicea12,beenakker13} and experiments \cite{das2012,mourik12,deng12,rokhinoson12,perge14,lee14}, the question how to couple two MBSs is barely explored.

 Recently, Schmidt and his co-workers \cite{schmidt13a,schmidt13} presented proposals to couple MBSs by putting the system into a microwave cavity, where the microwave field can effectively drive population transfer between MBSs.
-The authors found that if the microwave frequency approaches the band gap of the topologically trivial region, the coupling between the MBSs is exponentially enhanced.
-In other words, by modulating microwave frequency or changing number of photons in the cavity, the CMBS can be controlled.
-Inspiring by this idea, in this work, we study how the central chain affects CMBS.
-We realize the universal Majorana qubit rotation (UMQR) by controlling the tunable local gate voltage (TLGV).
+The authors found that if the microwave frequency approaches the band gap of the topologically trivial region, CMBS is exponentially enhanced.
+In other words, CMBS is controllable by modulating microwave frequency or changing the number of photons in the cavity.
+However, CMBS is relatively small in this system and one cannot very easily control the parameters to realize unitary operation of qubit formed by MBSs.
+In this work, we study how to enhance CMBS by the pairing coupling and long-range coupling in the central chain, and CMBS can be modulated by periodic driving field.
+In particular the universal Majorana qubit rotation (UMQR) can be implemented by simply controlling the tunable local gate voltage (TLGV) with square-wave form.